The Idea of Civil Rights: Ensuring Fairness for All Citizens

 Key Figures in the Civil Rights Movement

 Numerous individuals have played significant roles in advocating for civil rights.
-Their contributions have shaped the landscape of equality and justice.
+Their contributions have shaped the landscape of equality and justice, each bringing unique strategies and sacrifices.

 Martin Luther King Jr.

 Martin Luther King Jr. was a prominent leader in the civil rights movement.
-His philosophy of nonviolent resistance and his powerful speeches inspired millions.
+His philosophy of nonviolent resistance, inspired by Mahatma Gandhi, and his powerful speeches inspired millions.
 Key events associated with King include:

 • The Montgomery Bus Boycott (1955–1956)